rubyonracetracks/tutorial-rails-rubymn2/03-03-sponsor_index.md

 ```
 * Enter the command "sh test_app.sh".
 Your 3 new integration tests fail.
 * Enter the command "alias test1='(command to run the failed tests minus the TESTOPTS portion)'".
 * Enter the command "test1".
-The same 3 integration tests fail again.
+The same 3 integration tests fail again because the expected content is missing from the sponsor index page, header, and home page.

 #### Index Page
 * Edit the blank file app/views/sponsors/index.html.erb.
 Give it the following content: